Are you wondering how you can use Pinterest to drive traffic to your blog in 2020?

 Find common elements and incorporate them into your future pins.

-Some extra tips for getting more traffic from Pinterest
+Some extra tips for getting more Pinterest traffic

 That was my process for creating and adding pins to Pinterest but I thought I’d also include some tips for getting better results from your pins.